Frequently Asked Questions

-A: The Crime Victim Law Conference is the only national conference focusing on victim law, including enforcement of victims’ rights in criminal cases.
-So while many trainings are about services and support for victims, this Conference looks at the law of victims’ rights in all systems (criminal, civil, administrative).
+A: The Crime Victim Law Conference is the only national conference focusing on Victim Law, including enforcement of victims’ rights in criminal cases.
+So while many trainings are about services and support for victims, this Conference looks at the law of victims’ rights in all systems (criminal, civil, military, administrative).
 While many sessions are taught by lawyers, we integrate a multi-disciplinary approach to understanding the impact of law, rights, and the justice system on victims.
 We also ensure that while the focus is law, advocates and allied professionals benefit from the sessions as increased understanding of the law and its impact is good for everyone who works with victims.

 Q: Who is the target audience?

 A: Our target audience includes lawyers, advocates, and allied professionals working with victims as they navigate justice systems (criminal, civil, administrative, military).
 We welcome both civilian and military-focused professionals.

 Q: Is this Conference a look at victim’s rights at a national level?